anisotropi4/wren/NaPTAN-Rail/04-Model-05-iNterpret/README.md

   * A copy of TSV (tab-separated variable) file 'tree-dump.tsv' '02-Scrub-03-Explore' directory

-  * A copy of the new-line delimited JSON file 'StopPoint.ndjson' from the '02-Scrub-03-Explore/output' directory
+  * A copy of the new-line delimited JSON file 'StopPoint.ndjson' and 'StopArea.ndjson' from the '02-Scrub-03-Explore/output' or equivalent directory

+  * `unip` script from the goldfinch repository `bin` directory (https://github.com/anisotropi4/goldfinch)

 ## Model the Data Structure

 ### Look for elements associated with 'Rail'